MPX0222/BroadLearningSystem-APIs-2.0/README.md

 -- **StackedBLS**: A Stacked Model of Broad Learning System, with several residual learning block, including ***StackedBLSClassifier***.
 API ***fit*** and ***predict*** is available now..

 -- **ConvBLS**: An ensemble model based on a simple convoloution module and a Broad Learning System module, which enhance the ability of feature extraction for original BLS.
+API of this model would be upload sonn.